-As of August 31, 2021, we had an outstanding debt (including non-convertible debentures & sub-ordinated debts that are matured but not redeemed) of \gtrless 41,170.68 lakhs.
+As of August 31, 2021, we had an outstanding debt of ₹ 41,170.68 lakhs.
 We may incur additional indebtedness in the future.
 Many of our financing agreements include various restrictive conditions and covenants restricting certain corporate actions, and our Company is required to take the prior approval of the lender before carrying out such activities.
 For instance, our Company, inter alia, is required to obtain the prior written consent in the following instances:

-- (i) to declare and/or pay dividend to any of its Shareholders whether equity or preference, during any financial year unless the Company has paid to the lender the dues payable by the Company in that year; - (ii) to undertake or permit any merger, amalgamation or compromise with its Shareholders, creditors or effect any scheme of amalgamation or reconstruction or disposal of whole of the undertaking - (iii) to create or permit any charges or lien, sell or dispose of any encumbered assets; - (iv) to alter its capital structure, or otherwise acquire any share capital; - (v) to effect a change of ownership or control, or management of the Company; - (vi) to enter into long term contractual obligations directly affecting the financial position of the Company; - (vii) to borrow or obtain credit facilities from any bank or financial institution; - (viii) to undertake any guarantee obligations on behalf of any other company; and - (ix) sell, assign, mortgage or otherwise dispose of any of the fixed assets charged to the banks.
+- (i) to declare and/or pay dividend to any of its Shareholders whether equity or preference, during any financial year unless the Company has paid to the lender the dues payable by the Company in that year; - (ii) to undertake or permit any merger, amalgamation or compromise with its Shareholders, creditors or effect any scheme of amalgamation or reconstruction or disposal of whole of the undertaking - (iii) to create or permit any charges or lien, sell or dispose of any encumbered assets; - (iv) to alter its capital structure, or otherwise acquire any share capital; - (v) to effect a change of ownership or control, or management of the Company: - (vi) to enter into long term contractual obligations directly affecting the financial position of the Company; - (vii) to borrow or obtain credit facilities from any bank or financial institution; - (viii) to undertake any guarantee obligations on behalf of any other company; and - (ix) sell, assign, mortgage or otherwise dispose of any of the fixed assets charged to the banks.